-- 1. Target Group Representation: the degree to which the project and organisation involves and represents the Voice target groups. - 2.
-Meeting Opportunities: the degree to which the application responds to the requisite requirements for sudden opportunity: threat to civic space, imminent obstruction of justice, widespread attack on vulnerable persons/situation etc; and the degree to which the application is able to implore strategies expected of such a situation- collective action, broad partnership reach, non-violent approach etc. In every case, such sudden opportunity must be able to raise awareness, develop transformative leadership, build confidence and skills of one or more Voice target groups and/or amplify voice and build the influence of the target group(s)
+- 1. Right Holder Group Representation: the degree to which the project and organisation involves and represents the right holders of Voice. - 2.
+Meeting Opportunities: the degree to which the application responds to the requisite requirements for sudden opportunity: threat to civic space, imminent obstruction of justice, widespread attack on vulnerable persons/situation etc; and the degree to which the application is able to apply strategies expected in such situation- collective action, broad partnership reach, non-violent approach etc. In every case, such sudden opportunity must be able to raise awareness, develop transformative leadership, build confidence and skills of one or more right holders of Voice; amplify voice and build the influence of the right holders of Voice